anvilproject/anvil-portal/content/learn/data-analysts/running-a-workflow.md

 #### Setup

-- Log in to [AnVIL](https://anvil.terra.bio) using the email address you used to register for the course, and navigate (via the HAMBURGER) to Workspaces.
+- Log in to [AnVIL](https://anvil.terra.bio) using the email address you used to register for the course and navigate (via the HAMBURGER) to Workspaces.
 - Clone the [Bioconductor-Workflow-DESeq2](https://anvil.terra.bio/#workspaces/bioconductor-rpci-anvil/Bioconductor-Workflow-DESeq2) workspace
     - Unique workspace name
     - Billing project: deeppilots-bioconductor-may10